Seven steps: The hotel business license in Thailand

 For the building, it is required to obtain a “Permit for Occupation” under the Building Control Law, or, if the building is located outside of the Building Control Zone, a “Certification of Building Inspection” issued by Licensed Civil Engineer under Thailand’s Engineer Law.

 To avoid an outlawed hotel, apart from the Building Control Law, the requirements of the Urban Planning Law, the Law regarding Protection and Response of Public Hazard, Law regarding Public Health, and the Law Regarding Promotion and Maintaining the National Environment have to be taken into consideration.
-Also, the project has to comply with the provisions in the Ministerial Regulations regarding Hotel Business Operations.
+Also, the project has to comply with the provisions of the Ministerial Regulations regarding Hotel Business Operations.

 Additional licenses might be required with respect to food, liquor, entertainment and more.